 I was looking on Facebook at the You Know You Grew Up in Craig page the other day.
 I noticed a kid had asked what people who grew up in Craig did as a teenager for fun.
 He said the kids nowadays hang out at Murdoch’s, but they were getting bored with it.
 I read this post and the 86 responses at a family dinner.
 We laughed and talked about the things we used to do.
 It’s funny how different generations did things differently.

 This morning, while I was searching for an appliance book on the shelf where I keep my recipes, a folded blue paper floated down to the floor.
 Typed on it was a recipe for “Double Fudge Fancifills.”
 I don’t remember making the dessert, but I know that I did because the paper has chocolate spots on it.
 I think it may have been given to us by one of my husband’s co-workers when he worked in Greeley.

 Carol Haskins, Moffat County Fair coordinator, says if you enjoy competing in the open class pavilion competition during the Moffat County Fair, take some time now to think about which of your favorite projects you might enter in the 2014 fair.
 Perhaps it might be a painting or photograph, scrapbook pages, a short story or poem you’ve written, a masterpiece made from Legos, needlework or a wide variety of other projects.
 Decide what you’d like to tackle and then sit down and work on it as you watch the snow come down.

-Craig Daily Press sports writer Nate Waggenspack on his alma mater's crazy run through the NCAA Tournament.
+Craig Daily Press sports writer Nate Waggenspack on the start of baseball season, unlike anything else in sports.